 Morning-O (Sun, 6:15 AM)

-- That bonus stage, there is no need to do it, if we do not check all regular CPs.
+- That bonus stage, there is no need to do it, if we do not even check all regular CPs.
 And it is not reachable anymore, given the time left.
-So after this stage, there is 8 km of cycling, not 56.
+So after this stage, there is only 8 km of cycling, not 56.
 That’s a comforting prospect.

 »FFWD (Sun, 8:45 AM)

 While running, we sped to the north.
 Suddenly there are other teams there too.
 They come from all directions.
 But we ignore them.
 We have our own plan.
-I do not mention the fact that the path runs down a river.
+I do not mention the observation that the path runs down a river.
 Descending means climbing too.
 I know that Patrick is a little less backing the decision to go for CP48 than I do.
 And I tell myself that we will be at the top at CP48 within half an hour.
 Descending and climbing more meters was not part of the plan.
 We go all the way, to get there quickly, and indeed, after 25 minutes the CP is checked.
 We hit CP49 within schedule too.
 But CP51 is on a summit.
 So one last climb, now with some other teams surrounding us.
 With all soured muscles it is almost impossible to scramble over the immense boulders around the top, looking for the SI unit at this CP.
 This is without doubt the best hidden point of the entire race.
 But Patrick spots it, and then it’s done.
 This already feels like finishing, and we still have an hour and a half left.

 Final sprint (Sun, 10:45 AM)

-Muscle pain comes later, now we can still walk down the stairs, to the podium in depth.
+Muscle pain comes later, as we can still walk down the stairs, to the podium in depth.
 There is organizer Winfried again, to hand us a medal.
 We did it!
 Unimaginable.
 (Sunday morning 11:17)

 - Could we have scored even more points in those last 45 minutes that were left?